fingerprintjs/terraform-aws-fingerprint-cloudfront-proxy-integration/examples/standalone-distribution/README.md

 3. Run `terraform plan`.
 4. Run `terraform apply`.

-The domain-related resources and variables are commented out for simplicity but you uncomment them or use just them as a reference.
+The domain-related resources and variables are commented out for simplicity but you can uncomment them or use just them as a reference.

 ### Using in production